 Treatment for epilepsy includes medical management or may include surgery, depending on the underlying abnormality that is causing the seizures.
 Medication (anticonvulsants) which may prevent or reduce the frequency of seizures, is the first line of treatment for the vast majority of seizures.
 Surgery may be considered if a patient's seizures are due to a focal underlying abnormality such as a tumor, a developmental anomaly of brain tissue, abnormal blood vessels, called vascular malformations, or bleeding in the brain.

 Surgery may also be considered for patients who do not respond to medical management.
-MRI and nuclear medicine exams, which help identify subtle malformations of the brain tissue itself, greatly improve the success of surgery by guiding the surgeon to the area and defining how much of brain tissue to remove.
+MRI, nuclear medicine and MEG exams, which help identify subtle malformations of the brain tissue itself, greatly improve the success of surgery by guiding the surgeon to the area causing the seizures and defining the extent of the abnormality to determine how much brain tissue to remove.

 A procedure called vagus nerve stimulation (VNS) is also used to help reduce seizures.
 In VNS, a device similar to a heart pacemaker called a vagus nerve stimulator is implanted underneath the skin and delivers short bursts of electrical impulses to the brain through an electrode placed near the vagus nerve.